gtamas/etcdmanager/README.md

-# etcdmanager
+# ETCD Manager
-A cross platform GUI for ETCD
+A cross platform GUI for ETCD.
+Coming soon..